golemfactory/golem-sdk-cli/README.md

 If you have a `package.json` file in your project, it will be used to fill in the `name`, `version`, and `description` fields of the manifest.
 Otherwise, you will need to provide them manually.

 The provided `image` argument should identify the GVMI image that will be used by your application.
+You cacn learn more about Golem images [here](https://docs.golem.network/docs/creators/javascript/guides/golem-images).

 #### Image